DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry documents the completion of a quiz on Bootstrap's CDN integration.
 The student demonstrated a solid understanding of two key concepts: the role of Subresource Integrity (SRI) in verifying file security and the primary advantage of a CDN link, which is to allow all Bootstrap files to be accessed with a single, performant link.
 This confirms a grasp of modern web development security and performance best practices.

 ---

+#### SUBSECTION D: INTRO TO BOOTSTRAP 3

+### Course Step Number: 506

+### Date Researched: 2025-08-13

+### Robust Summary of Best Practices and Modernization

+This entry documents a structural step in the course, introducing the student to the third part of the Bootstrap tutorial.
+It provides an organizational overview of the next lessons, preparing the student to watch a video tutorial on Bootstrap and then complete a quiz to test their knowledge.

+---